deCodeIt/book-my-show-notification/README.md

                         The region code of your area; BANG for Bengaluru -i INTERVAL, --interval INTERVAL
-                        BMS server will be queried every interval seconds -b ACCESS_TOKEN [DEVICE_ID ...], --pushBullet ACCESS_TOKEN [DEVICE_ID ...]
+                        BMS server will be queried every interval seconds -a ALARM, --alarm ALARM
+                        Path to audio file that will play as an alarm when notified ( optional ) -b ACCESS_TOKEN [DEVICE_ID ...], --pushBullet ACCESS_TOKEN [DEVICE_ID ...]
                         Send notification to your device using pushbullet